dcdpr/did-btc1/chapters/CRUD-Operations.md

 It throws an error if the `update` is not a duplicate, otherwise it returns.
 TODO: does this algorithm need  `contemporaryHash` passed in?

+1. Let `unsecuredUpdate` be a copy of the `update` object.
+1. Remove the `proof` property from the `unsecuredUpdate` object.
-1. Let `updateHash` equal the result of passing `update` into the [JSON Canonicalization and Hash] algorithm.
+1. Let `updateHash` equal the result of passing `unsecuredUpdate` into the [JSON Canonicalization and Hash] algorithm.
 1. Let `updateHashIndex` equal `update.targetVersionId - 2`.
 1. Let `historicalUpdateHash` equal `updateHashHistory[updateHashIndex]`.
 1. Assert `historicalUpdateHash` equals `updateHash`, if not MUST throw a